-Hungary’s capital city of Budapest is separated into two parts, divided by the Danube River: Buda and Pest.
-The city as a whole contains rich history, beautiful nature, and monumental landmarks.
-The Buda side of the city is home to Fisherman's Bastion, one of the most visited attractions, and most photographed spots, in the entire city that offers spectacular views of the city and river below.
+Hungary's capital city, Budapest, is separated into two parts, divided by the Danube River: Buda and Pest.
+The city contains a rich history, beautiful nature, and monumental landmarks.
+The Buda side of the city is home to Fisherman's Bastion, one of the most visited attractions and photographed spots in the entire city that offers spectacular views of the city and the river below.
 Buda is also home to the Buda Castle, whose eye-catching, Neo-Gothic Church will take your breath away with its stunning interior.
 Travel over the Chain Bridge to the downtown area of Pest, where you'll find St. Stephen's Basilica and the grand Hungarian Parliament Building.
-Stroll along further throughout the city and encounter other interesting and historic sights along the way, such as Liberty Square and the House of Hungarian Art Nouveau.
+Stroll throughout the city and encounter other fascinating and historical sights, such as Liberty Square and the House of Hungarian Art Nouveau.

 - Danube River

 Flowing from north to south through the center of Budapest, the Danube River divides the hills of the Buda side from the flat Pest side.
-Not only does this river cross over Hungary, but it also travel through 9 other countries, and is the second longest river in all of Europe!
-There are winding bike paths along the river, as well as spectacular spots to view the breathtaking sunset.
-Hungary is home to the second crossing across the entire river, the 19th-century Chain Bridge, that connects Pest and Buda and is the most popular bridge in all of Budapest.
+Not only does this river cross over Hungary, but it also travels through 9 other countries and is the second-longest river in all of Europe!
+There are winding bike paths along the river and spectacular spots to view the breathtaking sunset.
+Hungary is home to the second crossing across the entire river, the 19th-century Chain Bridge, which connects Pest and Buda and is the most famous in Budapest.

 - Buda Castle

-Located in Budapest, Buda Castle is a UNESCO World Heritage Site that exerts grand designs as well as a majestic exterior appearance.
-In fact, this extravagant castle is a reason why Budapest is known as the "Paris of the East", since many see this building as similar to Versailles.
-Although the castle was ruined in the late 1600s, it was fruitfully restored and rebuilt in the 18th century, and now includes over 200 rooms.
+Located in Budapest, Buda Castle is a UNESCO World Heritage Site that exerts grand designs and a majestic exterior appearance.
+This extravagant castle is why Budapest is known as the "Paris of the East" since the building is similar to Versailles.
+Although the castle was ruined in the late 1600s, it was fruitfully restored and rebuilt in the 18th century and now includes over 200 rooms.
 The exterior castle is just as stunning as the interior, with gardens adorned with spouting fountains and intricate statues.
-The castle is complete with a dome that towers at 200 ft. high and oversees the flowing Danube River as well as other buildings dotting the city.
+The castle has a dome that towers 200 ft. high and oversees the flowing Danube River and other buildings dotting the city.